Mihir-Achyuta/_CATastrophe_/README.md

 - The project is currently in the MVP stage and will be released in the near future publicly on the Google Playstore and Expo!

+Current Screens (Images are too large for README) : [https://imgur.com/a/6vWeJJY](https://imgur.com/a/6vWeJJY)

 ## Tech Stack

 ### Client